ioBroker/ioBroker.admin/README.md

 ## Simple instance's settings page
 The user has the possibility to limit the access to the instance configuration dialog.
 For that the option "Allow access only to specific instances" must be activated.
-It could be found on the "Access to instances" tab.
+It could be found on the "Access to the instances" tab.
 Additionally, the allowed instances should be selected in the appeared configuration table.

 If this option is disabled, the simple configuration page could be accessed under http://IP:8081/configs.html